Worst day on Wall Street since 1987 as virus fears spread; Dow closes down 9.99%

 Trump often points proudly to the big rise on Wall Street under his administration and warned a crowd at a rally last August that "whether you love me or hate, you gotta vote for me," or else your 401(k) will go "down the tubes."

 Just last month, the Dow was boasting a nearly 50% gain since Trump took the oath of office on Jan.
 20, 2017.
-By midafternoon Thursday, the Dow was clinging to an 8% gain, though it was still up 17.3% since just before Trump's election in November 2016.
+By Thursday's close, the Dow was clinging to a 6.9% gain, though it was still up nearly 16% since just before Trump's election in November 2016.

 "This is bad.
 The worst and fastest stock market correction in our career," Chris Rupkey, chief financial economist at MUFG Union, said in a research note overnight.
 "The economy is doomed to recession if the country stops working and takes the next 30 days off.
 The stock market knows it."